uvalib/aspace_auto_accessions/README.md

  ( preferences/defaults/default_values = true )
 If default_values is false or unset (nil), then plugin will not generate accession ids.

+Note that because the default values have 3 possible settings ( true, false, nil ), but only two levels in the staff webapp display, there can be some confusion over whether a value is unset (nil), which cause it to fallthru to the next level of settings, or false, which causes it to return false.

 ---------